percona/pmm/docs/install/virtual-appliance.md

 3. Configure network settings to make the appliance accessible from other hosts in your network.

-    If you are running the applianoce on a host with properly configured network settings, select **Bridged** in the **Network connection** section of the appliance settings.
+    If you are running the appliance on a host with properly configured network settings, select **Bridged** in the **Network connection** section of the appliance settings.

 4. Start the PMM Server appliance.